marcguery/varif/README.md

 # Inputs

 All input files must have the same chromosome names.

+Mock data can be found (compressed) in `examples/data`.

 ## VCF (`-vcf`)